 Subject to the provisions of Section 6 of the Plan, the aggregate number of shares of Common Stock (\$1.00 par value) of the Company ("shares") which may be transferred to participants under the Plan shall be 670,000.
-The aggregate number of shares that may be issued under awards pursuant to Section 8(c) of the Plan shall not exceed 335,000 shares.
-No more than 67,000 shares may be issued pursuant to Section 8(c) of the Plan as stock awards subject to restrictions based solely on continuous employment of less than three (3) years.
-The aggregate number of shares that may be covered by awards granted to any single individual under the Plan shall not exceed 300,000 shares for any consecutive three-year period, such limitation to be applied in a manner consistent with the requirements of, and only to the extent required for compliance with, the exclusion from the limitation on deductibility of compensation under Section 162(m) of the Code.
+The aggregate number of shares that may be issued under awards pursuant to Section 8(c) of the Plan shall not exceed 335,000 shares, and the aggregate number of shares that may be covered by awards granted to any single individual under the Plan shall not exceed 300,000 shares for any consecutive three-year period, such limitation to be applied in a manner consistent with the requirements of, and only to the extent required for compliance with, the exclusion from the limitation on deductibility of compensation under Section 162(m) of the Code.
 The aggregate number of shares that may be represented by ISOs shall not exceed 670,000.

-Shares subject to awards under the Plan which expire, terminate or are canceled prior to exercise or, in the case of awards granted under Section 8(c), do not vest shall thereafter be available for the granting of other awards.
+Shares subject to awards under the Plan, which expire, terminate or are canceled prior to exercise or, in the case of awards granted under Section (c), do not vest, shall thereafter be available for the granting of other awards.
 Shares otherwise issuable pursuant to an award which have been exchanged by a participant as full or partial payment to the Company in connection with any award under the Plan also shall thereafter be available for the granting of other awards.
-In instances where an SAR or other award is settled in cash, the shares covered by such award shall remain available for the granting of other awards.
+In instances where a stock appreciation right ("SAR") or other award is settled in cash, the shares covered by such award shall remain available for the granting of other awards.
 Likewise, the payment of cash dividends and dividend equivalents paid in cash in conjunction with outstanding awards shall not be counted against the shares available for issuance.